 I was really determined to travel the cheapest way possible because I wasn’t willing to accept the fact that travel has to be expensive.
 I also had this misconception before.
 When I used to see people travel a lot, I used to wonder how the hell did people have so much money to travel.
-Most of us work the entire year, and go for a holiday a few days in a year, and of course during the holidays we want to make the best out of it.
+Most of us work the entire year and go for a holiday for a few days in a year, and of course, during the holidays we want to make the best out of it.
 So we stay and eat in the fanciest hotels we can afford, and spend a lot of money on these things.

 The thing is when you are a long-term traveler, it is a completely different story.
 When you travel long-term and decide to settle in one place for a month or two, you can actually rent an apartment.
-And I thought travelling would probably be way more adventurous if I travel around with very little money so I started looking for volunteering work.
+And I thought traveling would probably be way more adventurous if I travel around with very little money so I started looking for volunteering work.

 In which countries have you volunteered?

-In Nepal, Thailand and Cambodia.
+In Nepal, Thailand, and Cambodia.
 The volunteering I did in Thailand and Cambodia were not for a good cause or anything, I just did it for the free accommodation.
-In Thailand I worked for a hostel as a receptionist.
-In Cambodia I worked as a party promoter at a beach club in Sihanoukville and my job was just to party with people.
-I had to make friends, give them flyers and get them to come to the parties, and in exchange I got my own room and bathroom, unlimited food and alcohol.
-In Nepal, I worked in a children’s home and a day care for differently-abled children, and that was definitely a more special experience.
+In Thailand, I worked for a hostel as a receptionist.
+In Cambodia, I worked as a party promoter at a beach club in Sihanoukville and my job was just to party with people.
+I had to make friends, give them flyers and get them to come to the parties, and in exchange, I got my own room and bathroom, unlimited food and alcohol.
+In Nepal, I worked in a children’s home and a daycare for differently-abled children, and that was definitely a more special experience.